-GOV 101 US & Missouri Constitutions (1 credit) GOV 230 American National Government [also meets Pillars requirement] (3 credit hours) PILLARS: 18 credit hours.
-Pillars courses build on Fontbonne's Foundation courses.
-Students select one course from six of the seven categories listed (minimum 3 credits each), to include at least one laboratory science course.
-Courses marked with an asterisk () also meet Bridges requirements if they are outside of a student's department requirements for the major.
+GOV 101 US & Missouri Constitutions (1 credit hour) GOV 230 American National Government [also meets Pillars requirement] (3 credit hours) PILLARS OF KNOWLEDGE: 18 CREDIT HOURS.
+Pillars courses build on Fontbonne's Foundations courses.
+Students select one course from six of the seven categories listed (minimum 3 credit hours each), to include at least one laboratory science course.
+Courses marked with an asterisk (\) also meet Bridges requirements if they are outside of a student's department requirements for the major.
 Social and Behavioral Sciences.
-Completion of this requirement partially meets the state transfer articulation guidelines on Social and Behavioral Sciences.
-Upon completion of this requirement, students will be able to: - Recognize how variations in societal and cultural structure affect individual decisions and behavior. - 2.
-Use scientific methods or theories to analyze and explain human behavior and mental processes. - Analyze current social problems using social science theories. - 4.
-Critically evaluate the aspects of diversities in the social world. - Synthesize and analyze multiple points of view regarding social and historical perspectives.
+Completion of this requirement partially meets the state requirements on Social and Behavioral Sciences.
+Upon completion of this requirement, students will be able to: - 2.
+Recognize how variations in societal and cultural structure affect individual decisions and behavior. - 3.
+Use scientific methods or theories to analyze and explain human behavior and mental processes. - 4.
+Analyze current social problems using social science theories. - Critically evaluate the aspects of diversities in the social world. - 6.
+Synthesize and analyze multiple points of view regarding social and historical perspectives.
 May select one course:

-BUS 202 Principles of Macro Economics (3 credits)

-BUS 203 Principles of Micro Economics

-(3 credit hours)

-GGY 205 Cultural Geography (3 credit hours)

-GOV 230 American National Government [also

-meets Foundations requirement] (3 credit hours)

-PSY 100 Introduction to Psychology (3 credit)

-PSY 200 Developmental Psychology (3 credit)

-SOC 100 Survey of Sociology (3 credit hours)

-SOC 115 Social Problems (3 credit hours)

-SOC 265 Diversity Studies (3 credit hours)

-SOC 310/PSY 310 Social Psychology (3 credit) SSC

-201 American Economy (3 credit hours)

-Literature.
-Completion of this requirement meets the state transfer articulation guidelines on Humanities and Fine Arts.
-Upon completion of this requirement, students will be able to:

-- Identify literary techniques used across historical and/or cultural/multicultural contexts.

-- 2. Express an understanding of the role of creative imagination.

-- 3. Apply critical methodologies to evaluate a work of literature.

-- Articulate how literature influences readers across historical and/or cultural/multicultural environments.
+BUS 202 Principles of Macro Economics (3 credit hours) BUS 203 Principles of Micro Economics (3 credit hours) GGY 205 Cultural Geography (3 credit hours) GOV 230 American National Government [also meets Foundations requirement] (3 credit hours) PSY 100\ Introduction to Psychology (3 credit) PSY 200\ Developmental Psychology (3 credit) SOC 100\ Survey of Sociology (3 credit hours) SOC 115\ Social Problems (3 credit hours) SOC 265\ Diversity Studies (3 credit hours) SOC 310/PSY 310 Social Psychology (3 credit hours) SSC 201 American Economy (3 credit hours) Literature.
+Completion of this requirement meets the state requirements on Humanities and Fine Arts.
+Upon completion of this requirement, students will be able to: - Identify literary techniques used across historical and/or cultural/multicultural contexts. - 2.
+Express an understanding of the role of creative imagination. - 3.
+Apply critical methodologies to evaluate a work of literature. - Articulate how literature influences readers across historical and/or cultural/multicultural environments.
 May select one course:

-ENG 120 Introduction to Literature (3 credit) ENG 220 Women's Literature (3 credit hours) ENG 240 Survey of English Literature to 1789 (3 credit hours) ENG 241 Survey of English Literature since 1789 (3 credit hours) ENG 251 World Literature (3 credit hours) ENG 255 African-American Literature (3 credit) ENG 260 Survey of American Literature to 1865 (3 credit hours) ENG 261 Survey of American Literature after 1865 (3 credit hours) Philosophy.
-Completion of this requirement meets the state transfer articulation guidelines on Valuing.
+ENG 120 Introduction to Literature (3 credit hours) ENG 220 Women's Literature (3 credit hours) ENG 240 Survey of English Literature to 1789 (3 credit hours) ENG 241 Survey of English Literature since 1789 (3 credit hours) ENG 251 World Literature (3 credit hours) ENG 255 African-American Literature (3 credit hours) ENG 260 Survey of American Literature to 1865 (3 credit hours) ENG 261 Survey of American Literature after 1865 (3 credit hours) ENG 293 Topics in Literature (3 credit hours) ENG 382 Topics in Literature & Culture (3 credit hours) Philosophy.
+Completion of this requirement meets the state requirement on Valuing.
 Upon completion of this requirement, students will be able to: - 1.
 Identify diverse perspectives, values, and belief systems. - 2.
 Explain how values and belief systems influence and are influenced by historical and/or social and/or cultural contexts. - 3.
 Analyze a contemporary social issue through the lens of values and belief systems. - 4.
 Propose a solution to a contemporary social issue using ethical principles. - 5.
 Recognize and defend one's own personal values and belief system.
 May select one course:

-PHL 110 Introduction to Philosophy (3 credits) PHL 260 Contemporary Moral Issues (3 credit) History.
-Completion of this requirement partially meets the state transfer articulation guidelines on Social and Behavioral Sciences. - Upon completion of this requirement, students will be able to: - Describe the relevance of historical events and/or trends. - Explain how historical events and/or trends have affected individuals, communities, nations, and/or the world.
+PHL 110 Introduction to Philosophy (3 credit hours) PHL 260\ Contemporary Moral Issues (3 credit hours) History.
+Completion of this requirement partially meets the state requirement on Social and Behavioral Sciences.
+Upon completion of this requirement, students will be able to: - Describe the relevance of historical events and/or trends. - 2.
+Explain how historical events and/or trends have affected individuals, communities, nations, and/or the world.
 May select one course: